 - License

-- Note the "end of the world", but will take 1-2 months
+- Not the "end of the world", but will take 1-2 months

 - Technology Control Plan

-- Puts into place a formalized system of security that is monitored and all staff are trained on
+- Puts into place a formalized system of security that is monitored and on which all project staff are trained

 - Lab security

-- Basics like locking doors, using passwords etc.
+- Basics like locking doors, using passwords, etc.

 - Restricted Party Screening

-- Ensuring that people, businesses, etc. are not on any of the entity lists
+- Ensuring that people, businesses, etc. are not on any government lists

 - Training

 - Do Not Accept the Award